YumTaha/robot-vision/README.md

 ```bash
 ros2 launch realsense2_camera rs_launch.py initial_reset:=true pointcloud.enable:=true align_depth.enable:=true
 ```
-If the "_frame not published within 5sec_" error pops up, you can add `initial_reset:=true` to the command.
+If the "frame not published within 5sec" error pops up, you can add `initial_reset:=true` to the command.

 ### **Ensure the following features are enabled:**
 - **Initial Reset**: Allows the RealSense device to reset to ensure proper startup.